-Project for ECGR5101 (Grad Students)
+Extra Lab for ECGR5101 (Grad Students)

 It is expected that students registered for ECGR5101 will do additional work.
-The specific work will be to develop and solve a lab exercise based on one of the topics covered in the RX63N Advanced Book, specifically based on one of the Advanced Book chapters.
+The specific work will be to develop and solve a lab exercise based on one of the topics covered in the RX63N.
+This last lab will be assigned in early November and will be due Friday, December 11.